MarsicoFL/IMPOPk/README.md

 ## Goals

 Using available vcfs from HPRCv2 and public data.
-It can be upgraded with network analysis.

 ### **Tracing HPRC haplotypes in public cohorts**
 > *Where else does this haplotype appear?*